manishmadugula/Notes/Code/leetcode.md

 ## **IMP -> YOU CANNOT CREATE A MAP OF A Pair of T (pair<T,T> as key) by ```unordered_map<pair<int,int>,int> umap();```** -> You can get around by using a string representation of the pair.
 Also holds for unordered_set

+## UMAP CAN TAKE POINTER AS KEY AND VALUE.

 #### Iterator (Useful for looping through elements)

 - **Notice that an unordered_map object makes no guarantees on which specific element is considered its first element.This is unlike map/set where iterator is ordered by default as the smallest.**